schmudu/python-turtle-curriculum/worksheet-05-variables.md

-# Lesson 2 - It's Just a Box - Variables
+# Lesson 2 - It's Just a Box - Variables and Your Best Friend (Print)
 We are going to learn about variables and the print command.

 ## Section 1 - Start Python Terminal